zookz/cordova-plugin-health/README.md

 - in Android, the start and end dates returned are the date of the first and the last available samples.
 If no samples are found, start and end may not be set.
 - when bucketing, buckets will include the whole hour / day / month / week / year where start and end times fall into.
 For example, if your start time is 2016-10-21 10:53:34, the first daily bucket will start at 2016-10-21 00:00:00
 - weeks start on Monday
+- when querying for nutrition, HealthKit returns only those that are stored as correlation.
+To be sure one gets all the stored quantities, it's beter to query single nutrients.
 - nutrition.vitamin_a is given in micrograms in HealthKit and International Unit in Google Fit.
 The conversion is not trivial and depends on the actual substance (see [this](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 ### store()